TNTCreep/OpenTismTech1/Cell-FS/README.md

 please keep in mind this is not completed :P

 - clicking in the bottom left area kills the code and requires the pc to be rebooted

+- Graphite and Scorched Toast installers refuse to work sometimes